Skip to main content

 Future Work

 OHCS hopes to continue building out the Housing Equity Dashboard in the future as more and better data becomes available.
-At present, indicators B, C, and F identified in the ORS have insufficient data to be included in the dashboard for all cities with a population greater than 10,000.
+At present, indicator F identified in the ORS has insufficient data to be included in the dashboard.
+Indicator B is partially included.

-The ORS described this indicator as displaying “housing types produced and overall land efficiency of existing and new housing” for each city with over 10,000 population.
+The ORS described this indicator as displaying “housing types produced and overall land efficiency of existing and new housing” for each local government with a population of over 10,000.

 The ORS described this indicator as displaying “Environmentally just housing outcomes, informed by the environmental justice mapping tool, developed by the Environmental Justice Council under ORS 182.555.”

-Unfortunately, this dataset does not yet exist.
+Unfortunately, this dataset does not exist yet.
 However, OHCS is collaborating with the Environmental Justice Council to develop a “built environment” subcategory and will include the tool once it is publicly available.